yayadavid/paywith-quickteller-sample-wp8/README.md

 Quickteller Payment SDK for Windows Phone 8 let you easily add payment capability into your Windows Phone 8 application.
 To get the SDK, visit the NuGet package URL: http://www.nuget.org/packages/Quickteller.Sdk.Wp8/.
 The steps below describe how you can go about integrating the SDK into your application.

-Registering you application on the Developer Console
+Registering your application on the Developer Console
 ----------------------------------------------------

 To begin integration with the Quickteller for Windows Phone 8 SDK, you have to register your application on the Developer Console.
 To do this, follow the steps below: